 |Plus 2 Electives (see list below)||6 units|

 When selecting substantive elective courses in the minor, students are encouraged to choose courses that also fulfill other university requirements.
 Students are responsible for meeting (or getting waived by instructor) any pre-requisite courses.
 Proper planning and advising will ensure that students graduate when intended.
-Students are highly encouraged to meet with an advisor in the Justice Studies Department to get advising during posted office hours.

 |ANTH 157||Forensic Anthropology||3 units|